If you're looking for a way to spice up your timelapse captures, adding some rotation can be a good start. Here's my hands-on review of…

 If you need something quieter, you’re probably better going with something fancier (and more expensive) like the MOVO MTP-10, which is practically silent.

-While the Camalapse 4 doesn’t have any specific weatherproof features, because it’s entirely mechanical it works just fine in rain or spray.
+While the Camalapse 4 doesn’t have any specific weatherproof features, because it’s entirely mechanical, it works just fine in rain or spray.
 There are no batteries or electronics to short-circuit like there are in the fancier MOVO Electronic Ball-Head or SYRP Genie Mini.
 If you regularly get it wet, you’ll likely run into rusting internally, but occasional dampness doesn’t hurt it.

 The Camalapse is light and small, so it’s very portable, but it’s really not strong enough to handle the winds at high speeds, and it might well come apart and create unintentional projectiles.
-That’s going to be especially true with a heavy camera on top, where the center of gravity will be constantly shifting.
+That’s going to be especially true with a heavy camera on top, where the center of gravity will constantly be shifting.
 The Camalapse website even explicitly says that it’s not suitable for use on moving objects.
 While I have used it on the hood of a car with a heavy-duty magnet base with a GoPro HERO4 Silver, it’s very much a case of use at your own risk and with caution.

 The Camalapse is lightweight, which is great for portability, but it’s not so great in terms of solid construction.
 Overall, it feels pretty flimsy, and after a few uses, something came loose inside mine, with some small piece of metal or plastic now rattling around inside.
 But it doesn’t appear to have affected the actual performance–at least, so far.